pchoi-edr/TechEngr-C360-LOS-API/api-list/srf-file-list-api.md

 uploaded to a service request and associated with one of its locations.
-Most fields follow the naming conventions and data structure used by Collateral360's File Manager screen, but the following fields require special explication:
+Most fields follow the naming conventions and data structure used by Collateral360's File Manager screen, but the following fields require special explanation:

   * The **filename** field represents the original filename of the uploaded document.

-  * The **type** field represents the media type of the file (formerly but still commonly known as the MIME type).
+  * The **type** field represents the media type of the file (formerly--but still commonly--known as the MIME type).
 This should conform to section 3.1.1.1 of RFC 7231.

   * The **size** field represents the size of the file, in eight-bit